Kezzryn/Advent-of-Code/2019/README.md

 ### [Day 10](Day%2010) - Monitoring Station
 - **Problem:** Let's learn trig!
 - **Solution:** Once I had the main formulas down, I descended into a spiral of testing until I realized I was rounding the angle for part two.
-This gave incorrect occulusions.
+This gave incorrect occlusions.
 Once that bug was discovered and fixed everything blew up nicely.

 ### [Day 11](Day%2011) - Space Police
-- **Problem:**
+- **Problem:** Direct a robot to paint letters.
-- **Solution:**
+- **Solution:** More Intcode machine.
+Only a minor change to it, to test for the existance of available output.
+Everything else was a straight forward shell implementation around the VM.
+Part one makes a nifty picture.

 ### [Day 12](Day%2012) - The N-Body Problem
 - **Problem:**